7akim/Docs/HTTP_API/src/documents/index.html.md

 ----------
 All APIs are based on HTTP/1.1

-The base URL is:
+The base URL (Expect whitelisted interfaces) is:

 		https://www.googleapis.com/plusi/v2/ozInternal/{method}

-Only POST request is allowed.
+Only POST request is allowed on this path.

-You should always send a Bearer Authorization header.
+You should always send a Bearer  or OaUTH Authorization header.
 For more details see [Authorization](/apis/auth.html)

-Common Fields
+Common Fields (POST interface only)
 -------------
 You should always add a "commonFields" property to your JSON request body (including batch requests).